MicrosoftDocs/learn/learn-pr/azure/configure-and-manage-azure-key-vault/includes/2-key-vault-usage.md

 Keys are the central actor in the Azure Key Vault service.
 A given key in a key vault is a cryptographic asset destined for a particular use such as the asymmetric master key of Microsoft Azure RMS, or the asymmetric keys used for SQL Server TDE (Transparent Data Encryption), CLE (Column Level Encryption) and Encrypted backup.

-Microsoft and your apps don't have access to the stored keys directly.
-Once a key is created or added to a key vault.
+Microsoft and your apps don't have access to the stored keys directly once a key is created or added to a key vault.
 Applications must use your keys by calling cryptography methods on the Key Vault service.
 The Key Vault service performs the requested operation within its hardened boundary.
 The application never has direct access to the keys.

 Keys can be single instanced (only one key exists) or be versioned.
 In the versioned case, a key is an object with a primary (active) key and a collection of one or more secondary (archived) keys created when keys are rolled (renewed).
 Key Vault supports asymmetric keys (RSA 2048).
 Your applications may use these for encryption or digital signatures.